Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 2.1 Requirements

-- identifies site-specific hazards and threats
+- identify any hazards and threats specific to the site

 As part of the EMP, services must also: